The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Abstract

 \section{Abstract}

-Prevailing alignment methods induce opaque parameter changes, making it difficult to audit what the model truly learns.
+Prevailing alignment methods induce opaque parameter changes, obscuring what models truly learn.
 To address this, we introduce Feature Steering with Reinforcement Learning (FSRL), a framework that trains a lightweight adapter to steer model behavior by modulating interpretable sparse features.
-First, we theoretically show that this mechanism is principled and expressive enough to approximate the behavioral shifts of post-training processes.
-Then, we apply this framework to the task of preference optimization and perform a causal analysis of the learned policy.
-We find that the model relies on stylistic presentation as a proxy for quality, disproportionately steering features related to style and formatting over those tied to alignment concepts like honesty.
-Despite exploiting this heuristic, FSRL proves to be an effective alignment method, achieving a substantial reduction in preference loss.
+First, we theoretically demonstrate that this mechanism is expressive enough to approximate the behavioral shifts of post-training processes.
+We then apply FSRL to preference optimization and perform a causal analysis of the learned policy.
+Our analysis reveals a crucial insight: the model learns to reward stylistic presentation as a proxy for quality, disproportionately relying on features related to style and formatting over those tied to alignment concepts like honesty.
+By effectively optimizing the preference objective, FSRL serves as a transparent proxy for observing the alignment process.
 Overall, FSRL offers an interpretable control interface and a practical way to diagnose how preference optimization pressures manifest at the feature level.